ReekenX/ansible-playbooks/README.md

     $ sudo dnf install ansible       # if you are on Fedora
     $ sudo brew install ansible      # if you are in Starbucks

+# Running with Ansible

+Check uptime for all servers you have:

+    ansible all -m command -a uptime

 # Running playbooks

 There are many playbooks in this repo (see `playbooks/` folder).